-The actuarial assumptions used in the July 1, 2017, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
-There were no changes in actuarial assumptions.
-As a result of the 2014 actuarial experience study, the inflation rate assumption remained at 2.60%, the real payroll growth assumption remained at 0.65%, and the overall payroll growth rate assumption remained at 3.25%.
-The long-term expected rate of return was revised to 7.10%.
+The actuarial assumptions used in the July 1, 2018, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
+The inflation rate assumption remained at 2.60%, the real payroll growth assumption remained at 0.65%, and the overall payroll growth rate assumption remained at 3.25%.
+The long-term expected rate of return was decreased from 7.10% to 7.00%.

 The long-term expected rate of return assumptions on pension plan investments are not based on historical returns, but instead are based on a forward-looking capital market economic model.
-An analytical basis for the selection of the long-term expected rate of return assumption was developed in October 2015, when the FRS Actuarial Assumptions conference reviewed long-term assumptions developed by both Milliman's capital market assumptions team and by a capital market assumptions team from Aon Hewitt Investment Consulting, which consults to the Florida State Board of Administration.
+An analytical basis for the selection of the long-term expected rate of return assumption was adopted in October 2018, when the FRS Actuarial Assumptions Conference reviewed long-term assumptions developed by both Milliman's capital market assumptions team and by a capital market assumptions team from Aon Hewitt Investment Consulting, which consults to the SBA.
 The table below demonstrates Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.